kw0jtach/LSB-CNN-Classification/README.md

 # 🧠 LSB Classification with CNN and Laplacian Filtering

-This project presents a deep learning approach to detect LSB (Least Significant Bit) steganography in RGB PNG images.
+This project presents a deep learning approach to detect LSB (Least Significant Bit) steganography in images.
 It leverages the ResNet18 architecture enhanced with Laplacian preprocessing and robustness-focused augmentations (noise, blur, etc.) to improve generalization under real-world distortions.

 ---